menu

 The trailhead for hiking to Jeep Arch is located on Potash Road outside of Moab.
 To get there, take Highway 191 to Potash Road (UT-279) and follow it 10 miles to a parking area on your right.
 The Jeep Arch trailhead is just beyond the trailhead for the more popular Corona Arch.

-Even if you’re not planning on hiking Jeep Arch, Potash Road is worth taking a scenic drive down.
-The road is situated on a small stretch of land between the Colorado River and a towering red sandstone canyon wall.
 It’s one the prettiest scenic drives in Moab along a paved road (the road eventually turns to dirt and gradually climbs into Canyonlands National Park, but that is beyond the trailhead for Jeep Arch).
 You’ll likely encounter some rock climbers on Wall Street belaying right next to the road during your drive, so be sure to drive carefully!

 Black dog hiking in Moab, Utah.